Investment club: Starting an investment club

-Club Types
+Club types

-High School Extracurricular Investment Clubs
+High school extracurricular investment clubs

 This form of investment club usually meets to develop interest in investing and the intricacies of investing for minors, usually high school students.
 They typically are led by an adult who has experience in professional investing.

-Stock, Mutual Fund or Bond Investment Clubs
+Stock, mutual fund or Bond investment clubs

 These clubs are groups of people that pool their money to purchase stocks, stock options, mutual funds or bonds.
 Many clubs are educational in nature with objectives in line with learning how to make smart long-term investments.
 The National Association of Investors Corporation is a non-profit organization of many investment clubs with this purpose.
 These clubs may decide to buy or sell investments typically based on a majority votes.

 Club objectives do vary and in the U.S. the Securities and Exchange Commission may require that a club be registered depending on the intent of investment.
-The SEC distinguishes between clubs on the basis of several laws including the Securities Act of 1933 and the Investment Company Act of 1940, which are concerned with whether the club issues membership interests that are effectively securities.
+The SEC distinguishes between clubs on the basis of several laws including the Securities Act of 1933 and Investment Company Act of 1940, which are concerned with whether the club issues membership interests that are effectively securities.

-Club officers and members are not normally required to hold a securities license as long as they refrain from soliciting compensation in exchange for financial advice or soliciting the sale of stock, mutual funds or bonds in third party companies.
-One allowed exception is that a CEO / President or CFO of a C Corporation is allowed to solicit stock or bonds in their corporation as long as they provide a private placement memorandum that complies with the law to their new shareholders.
-One additional requirement is that non-accredited investors must be Directors of the C Corporation in addition to being shareholders.
+Club officers and members are not normally required to hold a securities license as long as they refrain from soliciting compensation in exchange for financial advice or soliciting the sale of stock, mutual funds or bonds in third-party companies.
+One allowed exception is that a CEO / president or CFO of a C corporation is allowed to solicit stock or bonds in their corporation as long as they provide a private placement memorandum that complies with the law to their new shareholders.
+One additional requirement is that non-accredited investors must be Directors of the C corporation in addition to being shareholders.

-Real Estate Investment Clubs
+Real estate investment clubs

 Clubs of this type are most commonly publicized as a real estate investment group or company, rather than a club.
 The legal distinction according to the SEC is having 100 members or less.
 Whereas, a real estate investment group would normally have more than 100 investors.
 These clubs normally buy real estate or notes (loans originated by a licensed third party) to benefit from: cash flow, appreciation of assets, instant equity, tax benefits from deductions or qualified dividends, group buying power, monthly or daily compounding, higher liquidity and diversification of risk.
 Real estate transactions are limited to 35 participants to meet the legal requirements of many states for being closely held, and can be legally organized as a sole proprietorship transferring assets to a group living trust, limited liability company, limited liability partnership, general partnership or C corporation.